pradyun/Py2C/README.md

 least read).
 The code has no Python API calls.
 The generated code can be compiled without Python headers as it does not embed Python.

-> Note: Curently it isn't producing any output.
-The starting design itself is extensible with a lot of scope for improvement if needed.<br>
+> Note: Currently it isn't producing any output.
+The tests for the code "has" implementation to be written before implementing anything.
+  (As I'm experimenting with TDD) So, it's taking some time to implement the stuff

-> Since this project is still young, I haven't worked much on the wiki but it will be brought up to date once the generaters start generating C++ code (some time before that happens).
+> Since this project is still young, I haven't worked much on the wiki but it will be brought up to date once the generators start generating C++ code (some time before that happens).

 Here's Py2C in action on Hello World: